 (902) 463-9179 extension 221 / firstname.lastname@example.org

-Karen didn’t choose the nonprofit life – the nonprofit life chose her.
-No, really, she chose it, after an earlier career in editing and communications.
-Karen has a Bachelor of Arts from Mount Allison University in Sackville, NB, and a Bachelor of Journalism from University of King’s College in Halifax.
-While working as Communications Coordinator at Parkinson Society Maritime Region, Karen grew into a more central, administrative role, and found a great deal of satisfaction providing office and client support.
-She joined Dartmouth Learning Network in May 2012.
+Karen has been with Dartmouth Learning Network since May 2012.
 In addition to being the first point of contact for DLN, Karen takes care of database management, learner enrolments, attendance and reporting student standings.
 Other roles include supporting learner intake, website updates and the coordination of special events and/or projects, including the end-of-year Learner Celebration and Annual General Report.
-In her spare time, Karen enjoys researching every topic under the sun, from history and psychology to current events and pop culture.

 (902) 463-9179 extension 223 / email@example.com